-The son of a Costa Rican diplomat and a German civil servant, it's always been Carlos Meissner's nature to make the best of both worlds.
+The son of a Costa Rican diplomat and a German civil servant, it's always been Carlos' nature to make the best of both worlds.
 Although he grew up in a rural hamlet near the former West German capital of Bonn, Berlin was the home base of his family, which was separated by the Wall.
 After studying history in England, he settled in Berlin to complete his PhD.
 The transition to guiding was a natural one as he loves sharing his passion for Europe, history, and culture with Rick Steves tour members on our Germany, Austria & Switzerland in 14 Days tour and Berlin, Prague & Vienna in 12 Days tour.
+Carlos also co-writes a blog about Berlin with fellow tour guide Torben and offers tours of Berlin and the surrounding area (learn more about his offerings and others on our Guides' Marketplace).

 When did you start traveling?